-* Compulsory for students with a non-engineering background
+* Compulsory only for students with a non-engineering background

 If you gain exemption from some of the core modules because of prior experience or qualifications, then you may choose more electives.

-The project is worth 50% of the final grade and supports you in developing your personal research skills.
+Your project is worth 50% of your final grade and supports you in developing your personal research skills.

-For Engineering Business Management the project can be related to the management of companies in a number of different industrial sectors and can address many different aspects of business management such as operational, financial, human resource, supply chain or strategic management issues.
+This should cover the broad area of Engineering Business Management and can be related to the management of companies in a wide range of different industrial sectors.
+Various aspects of business management can be addressed such as operations, financial, human resources, supply chain, or strategic management issues.

 Taught material is a blend of lectures, seminars, syndicate activities, practical exercises and case studies to encourage teamwork and practical grounding of the material.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.
 See here for more information about the course structure.